Read about the blood tests you might have if you have symptoms of ovarian cancer.

 You sit or lie down to have the test.

 A doctor, nurse or person specialised in taking blood (a phlebotomist) chooses the best vein to use.
 This is usually from your arm or hand.
-Let them know if you are afraid of needles, get unwell with the site of blood or are allergic to plasters or latex.
+Let them know if you are afraid of needles, get unwell with the sight of blood or are allergic to plasters or latex.

 They clean your skin and then put a small needle into your vein.
 Next, they attach a small bottle or syringe to the needle to draw out some blood.
 They might fill several small bottles.

 Once they have all the samples, they release the band around your arm.
 They then take the needle out and put pressure on the area with a cotton wool ball or small piece of gauze for a few minutes.
 This helps to stop bleeding and bruising.

 Look away when they’re taking the blood if you prefer.
 Tell your nurse or phlebotomist if you feel unwell.